 To Finish In The Top 10 Odds

-Some of the teams that are involved in the relegation discussion will have their own ambitions set at a much higher level, not least Sheffield United and Burnley who both finished in the top half last season.
-This time around however, they look set to be struggling towards the bottom of the table rather than reaching towards the top half of it.
+Some of the teams that are involved in the relegation discussion will have their own ambitions set at a much higher level, not least Burnley who both finished in the top half last season.
+This time around however, the Clarets look set to be struggling towards the bottom of the table rather than reaching towards the top half of it.

-While it’s unlikely that the likes of West Brom and Fulham will upset the odds enough to secure a top-half finish – and although teams like Everton and Wolves will expect to finish in the top ten as a bare minimum – here are the odds on a top-ten finish for the 2020/21 Premier League season:
+While it’s unlikely that the likes of West Brom and Fulham will upset the odds enough to secure a top-half finish – and although teams like Everton and Leicester will expect to finish in the top ten as a bare minimum, there is value to be had on the likes of Southampton and West Ham in this market this season.